keithamus/invokers-polyfill/README.md

   element is focussed.
 For other HIDs such as eye tracking or pedals or game controllers, the equivalent "focus or hover" action is used to take interest on the element.
-- Loses/Lost Interest: The action of _Loses Interest_ refers to the user "moving away" from an element without invoking it, using a HID.
+- Loses/Lost Interest: The action of _Loses Interest_ refers to the user "moving away" from an element, or its _interstee_, using a HID; in other words interest must be on a different element that is neither.
 Elements can only _Lose Interest_ if they are in the state of Showing Interest.
 If the HID is a mouse, this would be a `mouseout` event.
 If the HID is a touch screen, this would be long pressing outside of the elements bounds.
 If the HID is a keyboard, this would be moving focus